Care Guides

 1. Cleaning

 Regular cleaning prevents the build-up of dust, dirt, mildew and bacteria.
-Use your clean fingertip to gently rub out the scratch as the natural oils from your skin will remove most small scratches.
-To remove dirt, grime or surface residue, use a soft damp cloth.
+Use your clean fingertip to gently rub out the scratch, as the natural oils from your skin will remove most small scratches.
+A soft, damp cloth removes dirt, grime, or surface residue.
 Gently rub for removal.
-For a deeper clean, use a cleaner to help preserve the natural lubricating oils instead of stripping them.
-Cleaning is an irreversible process and therefore, thorough consideration should be made before any such attempt.
-Do not use coloured rags that are not dye-colourfast as the dye may come off onto your leather.
+Use a cleaner to help preserve the natural lubricating oils instead of stripping them for a deeper clean.
+Cleaning is an irreversible process; therefore, thorough consideration should be made before any such attempt.
+Do not use coloured rags that are not dye-colourfast, as the dye may come off onto your leather.

 2. Maintaining

 Leather loses suppleness in time if it is not provided with regular nourishment.
-Use a wax-free leather conditioner that will work on nourishing and restoring the flexibility and suppleness of your leather article.
+Use a wax-free leather conditioner to nourish and restore your leather article's flexibility and suppleness.

 3. Storage

-Leather is a natural material and should be stored in a breathable, non-plastic or non-porous container, to prevent the growth of mildew and bacteria.
+Leather is a natural material and should be stored in a breathable, non-plastic or non-porous container to prevent mildew and bacteria growth.
 If you have to store it in a garment bag, make sure to keep it open for ventilation.

 - Place leather near open fireplaces or room heaters.
-If need to dry wet or damp leather, let it air-dry naturally.
+Let it air-dry naturally if you need to dry wet or damp leather.

 - Waxes or silicone formulas as it will impair the leather's ability to "breathe".

-- Sharp objects that may damage leather such as shoe buckles, scissors.
+- Sharp objects that may damage leather, such as shoe buckles and scissors.